-When Congress passed the welfare-to-work legislation in the early nineties, many families struggled to find employment as well as affordable, quality childcare programs for their children.
+When Congress passed the welfare-to-work legislation in the late nineties, many families struggled to find employment as well as affordable, quality childcare programs for their children.
 Pastor Rollie Robinson challenged the congregation of Messiah United Methodist Church in Plymouth, Minnesota, to address this need.

 Kids’ Care Connection (KCC) opened in July with half its capacity dedicated to low-income children through a community-funded scholarship program.

 The unique KCC model was a success and the genesis for a wider community initiative.
 With an ongoing goal of breaking the cycle of poverty, KCC partnered with Interfaith Outreach & Community Partners ( IOCP) and Wayzata Public Schools to found Caring for Kids Initiative (CfKI) in order to help low-income single parents and families in our community gain self-sufficiency and provide the best start for children at risk by getting them ready for kindergarten.

 Kids’ Care Connection reached $1,000,000 in scholarships and tuition assistance given to children from low-income families in our community.

 In August of 2014, KCC changed its name to Bloom Early Learning & Child Care to better reflect its mission and better connect with families and the community.
 A separate 501(c)(3) non-profit, Bloom has become one of the finest early learning and childcare centers in our area and an invaluable resource for children and families.

 Bloom Early Learning builds a fourth classroom, creating space to serve 18 additional preschool children.

 Bloom Early Learning opens a second center housed at Plymouth Presbyterian Church to serve 46 additional children, half receiving scholarship assistance.